-The 14 State System universities offer degree and certificate programs in more than 120 areas of study.
-Approximately 500,000 PASSHE alumni live and work in Pennsylvania.
+The State System universities collectively offer more than 2,300 degree and certificate programs in more than 530 academic areas.
+The universities have nearly 800,000 living alumni, most of whom reside in Pennsylvania.

-The 14 State System universities are Bloomsburg, California, Cheyney, Clarion, East Stroudsburg, Edinboro, Indiana, Kutztown, Lock Haven, Mansfield, Millersville, Shippensburg, Slippery Rock and West Chester Universities of Pennsylvania.
+The State System universities are Bloomsburg, Clarion, East Stroudsburg, Indiana, Kutztown, Lock Haven, Mansfield, Millersville, PennWest [California, Clarion and Edinboro], Shippensburg, Slippery Rock and West Chester.